Three Kings Day Celebrations and Traditions

 Three Kings Cake Galore!

 Each country has a different version.
-The larger one is from Toulon, in the south of France.
+The first one is from Toulon, in the south of France, and the second one from New Orleans.
 There is an excellent page at Wikipedia that shows several different versions of Kings' Cakes.

 This is a classic Kings Cake recipe from the US.
 Cakes in Europe often come with a gold crown on top.
 You could decorate your cake with a crown. or you could decorate it with colored sugars like they do in New Orleans.
 The colors look wild - but represent royalty, so they are usually purple (justice), green (faith), and gold (power)-to honor the three kings who visited the Christ child on Epiphany.
 Can you see the baby in the middle?
 Once the cake is cool, you can poke the baby into the cake as the good luck token, but watch your teeth!